locationtech/geomesa/docs/user/datastores/attributes.rst

 .. warning::

-  List types may be indexed, but querying a list type may result in duplicate results
+  List types may be indexed, but querying a list type may result in duplicate results.
+If duplicate results are a problem, users should implement their own de-duplication logic for list queries